wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-biometrics-on-mobile-devices.md

 Biometrics work in a slightly different way to something like a PIN or password.
 In the case of a PIN or a password, an access control system will compare the stored value with the one entered by an individual.
 If they are identical, access will be granted.

 However, in the case of biometrics, no two captures of biometric data can produce truly identical results.
 So, verification of a user’s identity is not a simple comparison.
-Instead, biometric data captured at login is compared to the enrollled biometric data, stored on the device.
+Instead, biometric data captured at login is compared to the enrolllled biometric data, stored on the device.
 The system then *judges* whether these two biometrics are sufficiently similar to be the same person.

-Stored samples are normally held in such a way that they cannot be reversed to reproduce the original face or fingerprint that was initially enrollled.
+Stored samples are normally held in such a way that they cannot be reversed to reproduce the original face or fingerprint that was initially enrolllled.

 ### **What are the benefits?**